Danny Worth

 Daniel Weston Worth (born September 30, 1985) is an American baseball coach and former professional baseball infielder.
 He is an assistant baseball coach at Pepperdine University.
-He previously played for the SK Wyverns of the KBO League and for the Detroit Tigers and the Houston Astros of the Major League Baseball (MLB).
+He played in Major League Baseball (MLB) for fhe Detroit Tigers and the Houston Astros, and in the KBO League for the SK Wyverns.

 Primarily a shortstop, Worth has also played second base and third base in the major and minor leagues.

 Early life

 Worth was born in Northridge, California.
-Worth attended Valencia High School in Santa Clarita, California.
+He attended Valencia High School in Santa Clarita, California.

 Education

 Worth attended Pepperdine University in Malibu, California, where he was a member of the baseball team from 2005-07.
 Worth was named a preseason All-American during his junior season and was also named an All-West Coast Conference selection all three of his seasons.
 He hit .320 for his career with seven home runs and 108 RBI.
 He was a member of two WCC-championship winning teams and played in three NCAA Tournaments.